azicchetti/jquerymobile-router/README.md

 *`firstMatchOnly`: stop searching for other route matches once the first one has been found
 		(only the first handler is executed).
 Defaults to false

-*`defaultHandler`: a function reference or a function name to be called when no matchin
+*`defaultHandler`: a function reference or a function name to be called when no matching
-		route is found
+		route is found.
+You MUST also define the `defaultHandlerEvents` property when using this one

 *`defaultHandlerEvents`: the defaultHandler will be called for these events, if
 		no routes are matched.
 Please note that THESE EVENTS MUST BE DEFINED